MarcGrol/microgen/README.md

     - As journalist: Create a news item (31)
     - As anybody: View timeline of tour events and news events (32)
     - As anybody: subscribe and receive news via email (33)
-- System administration:
+- Maintenance:
-    - Keep track of everything that has happens within the system (50)
+    - As system administrator: Keep track of everything that has happens within the system (50)

 ## Devision of functions in services
 ### Tour-service